 A Guided Step Towards Choosing the Colleges

-If you have made up your mind to be a part of the German education system, then start with conducting basic research about the universities.
-Shortlist a few universities, compare their educational structure, and then take a final decision.
-Proceed by applying for the course that you would like to enroll in.
-Provided that you are eligible for a candidature post, the university will connect with you via an email in a few weeks.
-You can take the admission letter from the recognized university as a piece of documentary evidence while applying for a student visa.
+Proceed by applying for the course that you would like to enrol in.
+Provided that you are eligible for a candidature post, the university will connect with you via email in a few weeks.
+You can take the admission letter from a recognized university as a piece of documentary evidence while applying for a student visa

 Due to the increased number of applications which flood up the university offices and due to the limited number of seats, German universities have two intakes: Summer and Winter intakes.